 An uncontested divorce, on the other hand, is probably the most ideal type of divorce because both parties can agree on how to split up their assets.
 This option is usually the cheapest and does not require much time.
 There are a series of forms that need to be filled out and filed cooperatively by both parties, but assuming this can happen with no issues, there are no hearings and no time spent at the court house.

 Fault and No-Fault Divorces

 Although you may see these terms floating around, they are somewhat dated.
 In older times, someone who wanted a divorce had to prove that their spouse was at fault for causing the marriage to fail.
 However, in 1970, California passed the first no-fault divorce laws, meaning that there didn’t have to be a specific reason for the separation.
-Since then, all states have adapted some form of no-fault divorce laws and you can be divorced for having irreconcilable differences.
+Since then, most states have adapted some form of no-fault divorce laws and you can be divorced for show that you have irreconcilable differences.
 Some states also require that the spouses live apart for a designated period of time before filing for a no-fault divorce.

 A collaborative divorce exists somewhere between a contested and uncontested divorce.
 Both sides work cooperatively by hiring independent attorneys who work together to try and settle the case.
 Each side also agrees that if the divorce cannot be settled via negotiations through their lawyers, that new lawyers will be hired and the case taken to trial.

 A mediated divorce is slightly different than a collaborative divorce in that instead of each side hiring their own attorney, a mediator acts as a neutral third party who sits down with both spouses to try and settle the issues.
 A mediator makes no decisions; they only assist both parties in communicating with each other and reaching an agreement.